Trajectory Class Fluctuation Theorem: Trajectory Class Fluctuation Theorem

 \subsection{Trajectory Classes}

-Formally, the trajectory classes $\classes$ must constitute a $\sigma$-algebra from which forward and reverse processes assign probabilities.
+Every trajectory class is a subset of $\trajs$ for which the forward and reverse processes assign probability.
+Formally, the set of all trajectory classes $\classes$ must constitute a $\sigma$-algebra over the trajectories $\trajs$.
 However, to stay with the physics, the following does not focus on measure-theoretic details.
-Instead, it interprets any trajectory subset of practical interest to be part of the assumed $\sigma$-algebra and, therefore, to be a trajectory class.
-For example, the following sets may be considered trajectory classes: \begin{enumerate} \item All trajectories that at a given time $0\leq t\leq\tau$ are in a specified finite volume of state space, \item All trajectories that at a given time $0\leq t\leq\tau$ lead to a particular state, \item All trajectories that have an entropy difference in a specified finite range of values, \item All trajectories that have a single, particular value of the entropy difference, and \item Nearly a single trajectory: all trajectories that match a given trajectory on a countably dense subset of the times $[0, \tau]$. \end{enumerate} See Sec. \ref{sec:related_results} for more examples as they apply to known results.
+(The sequel focuses on the latter.)
+Instead, we first discuss several example classes and thereafter interpret any subset of $\trajs$ of practical interest to be part of the assumed $\sigma$-algebra and, therefore, to be a trajectory class.

+Clearly, the nature of $\msts$ and $T$, such as whether these sets are discrete or continuous, must determine the form of the trajectories and therefore determine the form of the trajectory classes.
+However, many intuitive types of trajectory classes exist quite broadly, as illustrated by the following list of Examples: \begin{enumerate} \item All trajectories that at a given time $t\in T$ are in a specified finite volume of state space, \item All trajectories that at a given time $t\in T$ are in a particular state, \item All trajectories that have an entropy difference in a specified finite range of values, \item All trajectories that have a particular value of the entropy difference, \item All trajectories: $\trajs$, and \item The singleton $\{\traj\}$ for any trajectory $\traj\in\trajs$. \end{enumerate} The singleton trajectory classes of Example (6) provides one instance where the model of the system determines whether a trajectory class exists.
+For a finite number of times $T$, we can assume the singleton trajectory classes exist.
+However, for technical reasons, such trajectory classes often fail to exist for continuous-time processes.
+See Sec. \ref{sec:related_results} for more examples as they apply to known results.